CAN YOU BE A THOUGHT LEADER ABOUT THOUGHT LEADERSHIP?

 Through my roles with FWE and Springboard, I had the bully pulpit to advocate for increased venture financing for women and to foster an ecosystem in support of women entrepreneurs.
-Utilizing a variety of thought leadership strategies -- speaking, media, convening, building a tribe -- and a lot of serendipity, we saw some real progress along the way.
+Utilizing a variety of thought leadership strategies — speaking, media, convening, building a community — and a lot of serendipity, we saw some real progress along the way.

 Fast forward a few years, I had the opportunity to take what I learned and begin to coach and consult with other leaders on their journey to become thought leaders.
-This led me to research thought leadership, write a book, Ready to Be a Thought Leader?, about the 7 steps from leader to thought leader and begin to speak widely on the topic.
-Over time, this opened the door to speaking invitations at major companies and universities.
-More recently, I've been teaching thought leadership as a Lecturer at Stanford Business School.
-I continue to coach aspiring thought leaders and thought leading companies.
+This led me to research thought leadership, write a best-selling book, Ready to Be a Thought Leader?, about the 7 steps from leader to thought leader and begin to speak widely on the topic.
+Over time, this opened the door to speaking invitations at major companies, conferences and universities and then teaching thought leadership as a Lecturer at Stanford Business School.
+I continue to coach aspiring thought leaders and thought-leading companies.

-I continue to believe that thought leadership is one of the very best mindsets and skill sets for individuals and companies that want to be trusted as change agents and transformational leaders in their industries.
+I believe that thought leadership is one of the very best mindsets and skillsets for individuals and companies that want to be trusted as change agents and transformational leaders in their industries.

 As the CEO of Thought Leadership Lab, I work with leaders and their teams to accelerate their journey from leader to thought leader.
-I believe that thought leadership is not marketing nor sales but instead is building a following for your ideas, thus building trust and credibility, amplifying influence and catalyzing strategic connections that lead to a seat at the table for the conversations that matter.
-I love to work with social entrepreneurs, start-up CEOs, heads of foundations and executives at Fortune 1000 companies.
-What they have in common is that they are all change agents in their field and are interested in building a platform so they can affect social, industry, community or organizational change.
+I believe that thought leadership is not marketing nor sales but instead is building a following for your ideas, thus building trust and credibility, amplifying influence and catalyzing the strategic connections that lead to a seat at the table for the conversations that matter.
+I love to work with social entrepreneurs, start-up CEOs, heads of trade associations and foundations, as well as executives at Fortune 1000 companies.
+What my clients have in common is that they are all change agents in their field and are interested in building a platform so they can affect social, industry, community or organizational change.

 In 2014, I wrote Ready to Be a Thought Leader?, (Wiley) to begin to share my ideas about why thought leadership matters and what it really takes to be a thought leader.
-I also lecture at Stanford Business School on topics of credibility, influence and thought leadership.
-I am a frequent guest author for Salesforce.com, Inc.com and the UK Daily Telegraph Business Reporter and my ideas have also appeared in Fast Company, Entrepreneur and Forbes.
+I also became a lecturer at Stanford Business School on topics of credibility, influence, and thought leadership.
+My ideas have been featured in Fast Company, Entrepreneur, Forbes, Salesforce.com, Inc.com, and the UK Daily Telegraph Business Reporter.

-Over the last twenty years, I have had the privilege of speaking before tens of thousands of people worldwide, at companies like Roche, Microsoft and Google; leadership conferences, including the California, Indiana and Arizona Governor's Conferences and the Grace Hopper Conference for Women in Computing; and organizations like Coro and the Association of California Nurse Leaders.
-I have also guest lectured at Wellesley, Berkeley, Princeton, University of Winchester and MIT.
+Over the last twenty years, I have had the privilege of speaking before tens of thousands of people worldwide, at companies like Roche, Microsoft, and Google; leadership conferences, including the California, Indiana, and Arizona Governor’s Conferences and the Grace Hopper Conference for Women in Computing; and organizations like Coro and the Association of California Nurse Leaders.
+I have also guest lectured at Wellesley, Stanford, Berkeley, Princeton, University of Winchester, and MIT.

-I have a commitment to developing women leaders and I have created and led women's leadership programs for Liberty Global, Nimble Storage, Gracenote and KPMG.
-As part of my work, I also enjoy facilitating strategy sessions, retreats, and thought leadership development sessions.
-My recent clients include the Packard Foundation, Vermillion, AICCU, the California Community College Chancellor’s Office, Barstow College, Planned Parenthood, PG&E and the Women’s Startup Lab.
+I have a commitment to developing women leaders and I have created and led women’s leadership programs for Liberty Global, Nimble Storage, Gracenote, Carole Emmott Fellowship, WiLPower, and KPMG.
+As part of my work, I also enjoy facilitating strategy sessions, retreats and thought leadership development sessions.
+My clients have included the Biocom LA, Fuse Fellowship, Packard Foundation, Aspira Women’s Health, AICCU, the California Community College Chancellor’s Office, Barstow College, Planned Parenthood, and PG&E.

 Over the last few years, my work has been recognized in a variety of forums.
-The Silicon Valley Business Journal honored me among their Top 100 Women of Influence and I was recognized as a Champion of Change by the White House and I received a Forever Green Award by the Girl Scouts.
+The Silicon Valley Business Journal honored me among their Top 100 Women of Influence, I was recognized as a Champion of Change by the White House and I received a Forever Green Award by the Girl Scouts.
 I was also recognized as one of six Women Who Have Made Their Mark by Watermark.
-In 2013, I received the Stanford STARS Award for my volunteer work encouraging entrepreneurship among women students at Stanford Business School.
+I also received the Stanford STARS Award for my volunteer work encouraging entrepreneurship among women students at Stanford Business School.

 A Wellesley graduate with a Stanford MBA, I began my career in the technology industry at companies like Motorola and Broderbund Software.
 In 1993, I co-founded and was CEO of the Forum for Women Entrepreneurs (FWE).
 I grew FWE (now Watermark) into the country’s leading organization for women-led start-ups.
-In 1999, I co-founded Springboard, the prestigious women’s startup launch pad that has led to over $7 billion in funding for women entrepreneurs.
-I also co-founded and served as President of Invent Your Future Enterprises and co-created the Invent Your Future Conference that is now in its 9th year.
+In 1999, I co-founded Springboard, the prestigious women’s startup launchpad that has led to over $9 billion in funding for women entrepreneurs.
+I also co-founded and served as President of Invent Your Future Enterprises and co-created the Invent Your Future Conference.

 Community and Board Service